SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 1. Upload the firmware file in the [Administration application](/guides/users-guide/administration#files).
 This step is not necessarily required since some manufacturers offer the firmware online.
 2. On the Firmware page click **Add firmware** at the top-right.
-3. In the upcoming dialog enter a name for the firmware and its version.
+3. In the upcoming window enter a name for the firmware and its version.
 4. Specify the file for the firmware by choosing or uploading it or enter the URL from which the device can download the firmware.
 5. Click **Save** to save your settings.